 Flexible Framework: The Strategy Definition Spectrum

-The Three Horizons framework provides a neutral organizing structure that accommodates different mental models.
-Horizon 1 focuses on current operations, Horizon 2 on emerging opportunities, and Horizon 3 on future transformation.
-Different participants can contribute their expertise to different horizons without conflicting definitions.
+The Three Horizons framework is a great neutral structure.
+Horizon 1 covers current operations, Horizon 2 emerging opportunities, and Horizon 3 future transformation.
+Different participants contribute to different horizons without clashing.

-A financial services firm struggling with strategic alignment adopted the Three Horizons framework during their annual planning workshop.
-The compliance team found their concerns addressed in Horizon 1 (maintaining current operations), the digital innovation team connected with Horizon 3 (transformation initiatives), and the product team worked in Horizon 2 (next-generation offerings).
-By organizing the two-day workshop around these horizons, the facilitator allowed different strategy definitions to coexist productively.
+A financial services firm used the Three Horizons framework during planning.
+The compliance team found their place in Horizon 1, the innovation team in Horizon 3, and the product team in Horizon 2.
+Organizing the workshop this way allowed for productive coexistence of differing strategy views.

-Organizations that use explicit strategic frameworks report 2.3 times higher strategy execution success rates compared to those without shared frameworks, according to research by the Balanced Scorecard Institute.
+Organizations with clear strategic frameworks often report much higher execution success rates, according to the Balanced Scorecard Institute.

 Facilitation Techniques for Managing Definitional Conflict